 The Company expects to contribute approximately \$310 million to its defined benefit pension plans in 2005.
-The Company's estimates of its defined benefit pension plan contributions reflect the provisions of the Pension Funding Equity Act of 2004.
-Due to uncertainties regarding significant assumptions involved in estimating future required contributions to its defined benefit pension plans, such as interest rate levels, the amount and timing of asset returns, and the impact of proposed legislation, the Company is not able to reasonably estimate its future required contributions beyond 2005.
+This estimate reflects the provisions of the Pension Funding Equity Act of 2004.
+Due to uncertainties regarding significant assumptions involved in estimating future required contributions to its defined benefit pension plans, such as interest rate levels, the amount and timing of asset returns, and the impact of proposed legislation (discussed further below), the Company is not able to reasonably estimate its future required contributions beyond 2005.
 However, based on the current regulatory environment and market conditions, the Company expects that its 2006 minimum required contributions will exceed its 2005 expected contributions.
-Of the \$310 million the Company expects to contribute to its defined benefit pension plans in 2005, the Company contributed approximately \$138 million during the three months ended March 31, 2005.
+Of the \$310 million the Company expects to contribute to its defined benefit pension plans in 2005, the Company contributed \$213 million during the first six months of 2005.